 There is a circle at the heart of every community and project.
 The 'Roundtable' name is a recognition of this powerful vehicle used in Indigenous societies and boardrooms alike.
-Round tables promote respectful dialogue, where each participant contributes an essential component of the solution.
+Round tables promote respectful dialogue, where each participant is heard and has an opportunity to contribute an essential component of the solution.

 At Roundtable, we operate with a clear mandate and appreciation of your project objectives and what all of the participants have to offer.
 We're experienced facilitators and draw value from all that comes to the surface when people feel empowered to speak, share and leave it all on the table!
 This approach is what drives our processes and creates space for everyone to connect and contribute as they make change together.

-After over a decade building a career in management consulting, non-profit leadership and community organizing, I lead Roundtable Consulting to spearhead work that reflects my commitment to healthy workplaces, effective organizational management and reconciliation with Indigenous peoples.
+After over a decade building a career in management consulting, I created Roundtable Consulting to spearhead work that reflects my commitment to healthy workplaces, effective organizational management, and reconciliation with Indigenous peoples.
 I approach each project with openness and a commitment to quality, bringing experience gained working in various sectors including:

 My academic background is in law.
-Initially seeking a career in the public service, I developed as a consultant servicing mostly government and non-profit sector clients.
-Tackling challenging projects in different industries has given me insight into why teams succeed and appreciation of the value of effective engagement and project governance.
+Initially seeking a career in the public service, I developed as a consultant serving mostly government and non-profit sector clients.
+Tackling challenging projects in different industries has given me insight into why teams succeed, and an appreciation for meaningful engagement and good project governance.

 Roundtable will always adopt a principled, collaborative approach and deliver what’s important to you.
-We approach each project as a unique opportunity to create positive, meaningful and lasting results.
-We are driven to get the job done and bring out the best in people.
+We approach each project as a unique opportunity to create positive and lasting results.
+We're driven to get the job done and bring out the best in people.

 Roundtable is honoured to work with respected Elders, accomplished consultants, dynamic youth, talented graphic designers and trusted consulting firms.